matrix-org/matrix-spec-proposals/proposals/3005-federation-streaming.md

 should be researched and weighed for every individual implementation, and there is no one singular optimization strategy that may be possible, and this proposal does not try to restrict these possibilities, only suggest and guide them.

+## Imposed requirements on the underlying connection

+As mentioned before, the Federation Stream (and this proposal) assumes that the underlying transport on which it sends frames is *framed*, this means that either side consumes a chunk of data at a time, which in this case is the opcode and it's corresponding payload.

+This was done to deduplicate behaviour from possible underlying transports, where some of which are capable of providing a framing mechanism by itself to the application side.

+However, some transports will or aren't able to provide a framed consumption interface to specific applications, these issues are intended to be hashed out in future proposals at a time, but for now, here are a few advisories to those proposals.

+(Please note that "payload" here means the entire frame of opcode + internal payload)

+- When using terminating byte sequences (such as NULL, `0x00`), take extra care, as the payload or opcode could carry these bytes with them internally.

+  This method is *NOT RECOMMENDED*, due to aforementioned potential of those byte-sequences existing in payload or opcode, which then have to be escaped, and un-escaped before serving to the stream handler.

+- When leading with an amount of bytes that signify payload size, assume that the payload size can possibly be the max of a 4-byte `uint` (i.e. `u32`).

+  The rationale of this is that a 2-byte payload size (`u16`) is too small for some possible event sizes (64 KB), as the current soft-assumed limit is one megabyte.

+  A 3-byte payload size header, while relatively right for assumed payload size (~16 MB), is awkward for platforms to deal with, as casting a 3-byte integer to a 4-byte `uint32` can be a footgun to implement.

+- Alternatively, using a VarInt as leading payload size is recommended, given that guardrails exist to assure that a malicious actor cannot perform exploits such as buffer overruns, or send Denial-of-Service attacks by making the server allocate an arbitrarily large buffer, sanity checks should exist in these cases.

 ## Potential issues